 Current, complete, and ready to use.

 If you’ve ever worked with labor market data, you know that collecting it isn’t the easiest thing: the data is scattered, full of holes, and frequently obsolete.
-EMSI makes it easier.
+Emsi makes it easier.
 We collect data from more than 90 sources, bring it up to date, and deliver it so you can use it effectively.
-EMSI’s composite dataset gives you valuable insight on occupational wages, industry trends, employment growth/decline and concentration, and tons more.
-With EMSI, you can explore the most in-depth local employment data available — presented in a way that real people can understand.
+Emsi composite dataset gives you valuable insight on occupational growth and decline, industry trends, educational program completions, and tons more.
+With Emsi, you can explore the most in-depth local labor market data available — presented in a way that real people can understand.

 — Patrick Holwell, Arapahoe/Douglas Works!